RedPitaya/Documentation/appsFeatures/examples/spi.rst

 Description
 ***********

 This example shows communication with the Red Pitaya SPI Micron flash chip.
-The code below simulates a simple loop back by writing and then getting the flash ID of Red Pitaya SPI flash chip operation.
+The code below simulates a simple loop back by writing and then getting the flash ID of the Red Pitaya SPI flash chip operation.

 Required hardware